kharchenkolab/conos/vignettes/adjust_alignment_strength.md

 So we can see clear separation.
 Indeed, it’s a matter of a research questions, if different tissues must be aligned completely, or if it should form close, but separate cluster.
-And one benifit of Conos is that it gives you option to choose.
+And one benefit of Conos is that it gives you the option to choose.
 There are three ways you can force more aggressive alignment.

 Let’s first define function to show changes in Conos